 Unidentified Human Remains

-Dr. Snow served on the National Registry of Unidentified and Missing Persons Working Group and is passionate about identifying the dead.
-He has worked with many law enforcement agencies and medical examiners and has provided identifications to numerous unidentified remains and helped close cold cases that were unsolved for years.
+Also, Dr. Snow served on the National Registry of Unidentified and Missing Persons Working Group.
+He has worked with many law enforcement agencies and medical examiners to provide identifications and help close cold cases that were unsolved for years.

 Dr. Snow is passionate about identifying the dead and bringing closure to their families.

 Dr. Snow has testified as an expert witness in forensic anthropology in both Superior and Federal Court.
 His expert testimony has been critical to the outcome of several high profile criminal cases.
 He has testified in cases utilizing his expertise in search and recovery, biological profiles, trauma, time since death, manner of death, and identification.

 Dr. Snow is an expert in the analysis of the biological profile of decomposed, mummified, burned, skeletonized, incomplete, commingled, and fragmentary remains.
 He can quickly determine whether bones are human and whether they are forensically significant, which can save law enforcement many hours at the scene.

 Dr. Snow is an expert in body search and recovery.
 In his six years as the Forensic Anthropologist for the State of Georgia at Large, he conducted more that 60 human remains recoveries.